Yoooohan/Yoooohan.github.io/_pages/about.md

 Updates
 ======
+<small>11/2022: The code of "Infrared Dim and Small Target Detection from Complex Scenes via Multi-Frame Spatial–Temporal Patch-Tensor Model" has been uploaded! [code](https://github.com/Yoooohan/MFSTPT)</small>

 <small>08/2022: Support a special issue ["Infrared Sensing and Target Detection"](https://www.mdpi.com/journal/sensors/special_issues/W80R9G28H3) on *Sensors* with [Dr. Wang](https://wang-xiaoyang.github.io/) at the University of Bristol, which is now open for submission!</small>

 <small>07/2022: Successfully acquire the funding on "Infrared Moving Target Detection" from the Aerospace Information Research Institute!</small>